guohaoxiang/ComplexGen/README.md

 This command will start the training of ComplexNet on a small dataset with 64 CAD models.

-### Training
+### Testing

-By default, the ComplexNet is trained on a server with 8 V100 GPUs:

-        $ python scripts/train_default.py

-You can change the numder of GPUs by setting the _--gpu_ flag in scripts/train_default, and change batchsize by setting the _batch_size_ flag.
-The training takes about 3 days to converge.
-We also provide the trained weights used in our paper here(to do).
-If you want to use it, please download and unzip it under the root directory:
+To test the trained ComplexNet, please first download the trained weights used in our paper here(to do), and unzip it under the root directory:

 ```
 ComplexGen